codecowboydotio/codecowboy/content/development/libp2p.md

 ## Secure Connection

+This could be a topic in its own right, which I may get to as I extend this code.

+Libp2p has a robust security framework in that it used PKI to identify nodes.
+Each node has a certificate and public / private key pair.
+These can be auto generated or you can import your own.

+In addition to this the transport layer has connection encryption.
+In my case I am using the NOISE module to provide this.
+This is a libp2p module that is based on the NOISE protocol.
+This is a well known protocol used by a number of projects, including libp2p.

+More information on the NOISE protocol can be found [here](http://www.noiseprotocol.org/)

+In short - using the noise protocol as part of my configuration means that I can encrypt the communication channels end to end as part of the library I'm using.

 ## Peer Discovery
 In order to perform peer discovery, I am using multicast DNS.
 This means that this code is only appropriate for a LAN environment.
 Fortunately libp2p has a router component for crossing layer three networks, but that's going to become a second post.